-Abstract This paper investigates the capabilities of evolutionary on-line rule-based systems, also called learning classifier systems (LCSs), for extracting knowledge from imbalanced data.
+Abstract This paper investigates the capabilities of evolutionary online rule-based systems, also called Learning Classifier Systems (LCSs), for extracting knowledge from imbalanced data.
 While some learners may suffer from class imbalances and instances sparsely distributed around the feature space, we show that LCSs are flexible methods that can be adapted to detect such cases and find suitable models.
-Results on artificial data sets specifically designed for testing the capabilities of LCSs in imbalanced data show that LCSs are able to extract knowledge from highly imbalanced domains.
-When LCSs are used with real-world problems, they demonstrate to be one of the most robust methods compared with instance-based learners, decision trees, and support vector machines.
-Moreover, all the learners benefit from re-sampling techniques.
-Although there is not a re-sampling technique that performs best in all data sets and for all learners, those based in over-sampling seem to perform better on average.
-The paper adapts and analyzes LCSs for challenging imbalanced data sets and establishes the bases for further studying the combination of re-sampling technique and learner best suited to a specific kind of problem.
+Results on artificial datasets specifically designed for testing the capabilities of LCSs in imbalanced data show that LCSs are able to extract knowledge from highly imbalanced datasets.
+When LCSs are faced with real-world problems, they demonstrate to be one of the most robust methods compared with instance-based learners, decision trees and support vector machines.
+Moreover, all the learners benefit from resampling techniques.
+Although there is not a resampling technique that performs best in all datasets and for all learners, those based in oversampling seem to perform better in average.
+The paper adapts and analyses LCSs for challenging imbalanced datasets and sets the bases for further studying the combination of resampling techniques plus learner best suited to a specific kind of problem.

-Keywords Imbalanced data · Rule-based systems · Data preprocessing · Classification
+Keywords.
+Imbalanced data, rule-based systems, data preprocessing, classification.